kevincjackson/Notes/powershell.md

 $xs = @(0, 1, 2)
 $xs[0]
 $xs.Count
+$xs.Count -eq 0 # Check for empty list
 [array]::Reverse($xs) # Reverse an array (no native command, have to use class method) (gps).Name # PowerShell will try to UNROLL collection PROPERTY collections and METHODS for you.
 (gps *word*).kill()  # PowerShell will try to UNROLL collection PROPERTY collections and METHODS for you.
 ```

+Count vs Length

+- Count is more commonly used.
+- Count is an alias for length.

 ## Hash / Object